 Instructions

-• Before You Start: If you haven‘t made 5 cups dashi (Japanese soup stock) yet, here‘s a quick version using my favorite dashi packet.
+• Before You Start: Make 5 cups dashi (Japanese soup stock) of your choice.
+Here, I'll show you a quick version using my favorite dashi packet.
 First, add 2 dashi packets to 5 cups water in a saucepan.
 Start cooking over medium heat.
 When it reaches a boil, reduce the heat to medium low and simmer for 2–3 minutes.
 Turn off the heat.
 Remove the packets from the saucepan, shake them a few times to release more flavor, then discard them.
 The dashi is now ready to use.

 Mille-Feuille Nabe 1